WebHackWednesday/Visual-Studio-2017-for-Web-Devs/README.md

 * CLientApp folder inside VS solution

 ![New SPA templates](https://msdnshared.blob.core.windows.net/media/2017/08/2-NewTemplates.png)

+We also looked at the [ASP.NET Core Template Pack 2017.3 extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.ASPNETCoreTemplatePack20173) which adds some interesting new ASP.net configurations based around the [AspNetCore.StaticSiteHelper Nuget package](https://www.nuget.org/packages/AspNetCore.StaticSiteHelper).

+You can see most of the new templates under the 'Tenplates' folder in this repository.

 ## Microsoft Library Installer
 One of the issues with package manager like Bower, NPM and Nuget is that they will install the entire package.
 For example, JQuery install 119 files when you only actually need `jquery.min.js`.